tankangliang/tp/docs/UserGuide.md

 ### Viewing all saved clients: `list`

-Shows a list of all persons in the address book.
+Shows a list of all clients in the TBM.

 Format: `list`